There is no denying it. Social media has taken over our lives in the last decade.

 - Finally, weekends generate the highest engagement of all the days of the week.
 In fact, Saturday and Sunday posts generate 32% more engagement than midweek posts.

-These are good guidelines to follow but you should also monitor your posts and make use of the various tools Facebook provides you to be able to see the engagement that they create.
+These are good guidelines to follow but you should also monitor your posts and use the various tools Facebook provides you to see the engagement they create.

-Those tools can also show you which content your followers interact most with as well and of course, if they like a certain types of content, you should be posting it more often.
+Those tools can also show you which content your followers interact most with as well and of course, if they like certain types of content, you should post it more often.

 Consider Facebook Ads

-While Facebook advertising is going to cost money, it is something you can consider from time to time, especially to reach prospective clients and generate leads.
+While Facebook advertising will cost money, it is something you can occasionally consider, especially to reach prospective clients and generate leads.

-The good thing about Facebook advertising is that you can use it whenever you feel the need and even just to promote a single post, for example.
+The good thing about Facebook advertising is that you can use it whenever you need and even promote a single post, for example.

-Facebook advertising also allows you to select the audience for your add based on a number of factors including their gender, age, locations as well as their interest.
+Facebook advertising also allows you to select the audience for your ad based on several factors, including gender, age, location, and interest.
 And this means that you can target very specific demographics if need be.

-Thanks to its popularity, there is no denying that every personal trainer should use Facebook to their advantage to drive engagement, connect with current and prospective clients and increase the overall reach of your brand.
+Thanks to its popularity, there is no denying that every personal trainer should use Facebook to their advantage to drive engagement, connect with current and prospective clients, and increase the overall reach of their brand.

 Twitter for Personal Trainers

-Without a doubt, Twitter is one of the biggest social media platforms out there and something every personal trainer can make use of.
+Without a doubt, Twitter is one of the biggest social media platforms out there and something every personal trainer can use.

-In this section, I want to outline a general strategy and approach that personal trainers can use when it comes to Twitter.
-It’s important to note, however, that Twitter seems to be a far faster marketing medium than Facebook or Instagram, for example.
+In this section, I want to outline a general strategy and approach that personal trainers can use regarding Twitter.
+It’s important to note that Twitter seems to be a far faster marketing medium than Facebook or Instagram, for example.

 Well, think about it.
-If someone follows you on Twitter along with say 1,000 other people, it’s easy for a tweet to get lost down the feed in a matter of minutes.
-And yes, depending on individual settings, someone might see your tweet still come up in their feed but it certainly seems more immediate than any other form of social media.
+If someone follows you on Twitter along with, say, 1,000 other people, it’s easy for a tweet to get lost down the feed in a matter of minutes.
+And yes, depending on individual settings, someone might see your tweet still come up in their feed, but it seems more immediate than any other form of social media.